Terrier Breed

 Wires differ from other breeds in that they are more independent- a quality that was valued on a farm or in the field.
 They could be set loose and depended on to do the job of hunting foxes and controlling vermin on the farm with little supervision.

 They are not so much in need of human approval as other dogs.
-They derived satisfaction from a job well done not necessarily praise.
+WFTs derive satisfaction from a job well done, not necessarily praise.
 Training can be more challenging than it is with dogs from working or sporting breeds who are motivated to please their humans.
 For help, it is best to find a Certified Professional Dog Trainer (CPDT) and ideally one familiar with the independent breed so the training is fun yet challenging and different from routine approaches.
 No surprise, Wires excel in training for earth dog competitions!

 Do you love frequent long walks?
 Because they certainly do!
 Wires need and love exercise.
 There’s a saying that a tired dog is a happy dog and that certainly applies to Wires.

-Well into middle age their activity level is very high.
+Well into middle age, a WFTs activity level remains very high.
 AND, they are notorious escape artists.
 Talk to the tail is their motto.
 Harkening back to their independent, prey-driven days, Wires often find a sight, a smell or just the idea of the unknown more alluring than what you may have to offer – even the tastiest treat!
 This factor is the reason that we stipulate that an adopted Wire should ALWAYS be on leash and, ideally, there is a secured fenced yard.
-If you have expectations of hiking off leash with a dog who will obey your every command, a terrier is probably not your breed.
-A terrier will run away for the sheer joy of it and leave you behind!
+If you have expectations of hiking off-leash with a dog who will obey your every command, a WFT is probably not your breed.
+A Terrier will run away for the sheer joy of it and leave you behind!

 Doggie balls and toys and even shoes destroyed in minutes?
 The combination of energy, curiosity and intelligence all combine to support a Wire’s stealth thievery and taste testing with the swallowing of any number of curious items, food and unpredictable items.
 No matter how vigilant we are, they seem capable of finding a way.
 These wooly waggers can literally “pull the wool” over your eyes!